 - Current Owner: Jeffrey Soffer leads Fontainebleau Development, the company that owns the hotel.

-- Purchase History: The Soffer family bought the hotel from Stephen Muss in 2005.
+- Purchase History: The Soffer family bought the hotel from Stephen Muss in 2005 for $165 million.

-- Las Vegas Connection: Jeffrey Soffer now owns the Fontainebleau Las Vegas as well.
-That resort opened in December 2023.
+- Las Vegas Connection: Jeffrey Soffer also owns the Fontainebleau Las Vegas, which opened in December 2023.

 Historical Ownership of the Fontainebleau Hotel

-The Fontainebleau Hotel has a history that matches the growth of Miami Beach.
-Hotelier Ben Novack built the property in 1954.
+The Fontainebleau Hotel has a history that tracks the rise and fall of Miami Beach itself.
+Hotelier Ben Novack built the property in 1954, designed by architect Morris Lapidus.
 Novack wanted it to be the most luxurious hotel in the world.
-For decades, it was a favorite spot for celebrities and presidents.
+For decades, it drew celebrities and presidents alike.

 Today, Fontainebleau Development owns and manages the hotel.
-This company is the part of the Soffer family empire that focuses on luxury hotels.
+This company handles the Soffer family’s luxury hospitality assets.

-In 2019, Jeffrey and Jackie Soffer split the assets of Turnberry Associates.
-Jeffrey Soffer started Fontainebleau Development.
-He took full ownership of the Miami Beach hotel.
-He now leads the hotel’s brand, operations, and future plans.
+In 2019, Jeffrey and Jackie Soffer divided Turnberry Associates’ holdings.
+Jeffrey started Fontainebleau Development and took full ownership of the Miami Beach hotel.
+He now controls the brand, operations, and future plans.

 Major Renovations